Background pattern

 Therefore, to preserve the effectiveness of this medication:

-1-Use antibiotics only when prescribed.
+1-Use antibiotics only when they are prescribed to you.

 3-Do not reuse an antibiotic without a medical prescription, even if you want to treat a similar illness.